invertase/react-native-firebase/docs/installation-android.md

 ## 4) Performance Monitoring (optional)

-If you'd like to take advantage of Firebases [Performance Monitoring](https://firebase.google.com/docs/perf-mon/), the following additions to your project setup are required:
+If you'd like to take advantage of Firebase's [Performance Monitoring](https://firebase.google.com/docs/perf-mon/), the following additions to your project setup are required:

 In your projects `android/build.gradle` file, add the plugin to your dependencies: